What is Palliative Care?

 Every time people hear about palliative care, they associate it with hospice care and see it as the last days of a patient’s life.

 To correct this notion, “palliative care” and “hospice care” cannot be used as synonyms.
+There is a clear difference between hospice and palliative care.
 Hospice is just an example of palliative care that is provided to an individual in their last six months of life.
-Traditional palliative care normally starts in the course of treatments, but it should preferably start at the beginning of treatment.
+Hence, hospice is basically the end of life care provided to a patient.
+Traditional palliative care is a supportive care that normally starts in the course of treatments, but it should preferably start at the beginning of treatment.

 For a better understanding, we will use an example of patient A, who is diagnosed with breast cancer.
 The patient is then advised to start chemotherapy and radiation as soon as possible.